4finance/micro-infra-spring/CONTRIBUTING.md

 * Be carefull when changing dependencies
 * You don't have to assign person and milestone
 * Document new features in [Wiki](https://github.com/4finance/micro-infra-spring/wiki), especially new [configuration properties](https://github.com/4finance/micro-infra-spring/wiki/Configuration) after they are merged

+# Rebasing your pull request
+You should prefer rebasing your pull request instead of merging it.
+Let's assume that you have a branch named `cool-feature`.
+Here are instructions needed to rebase your branch on top of master:

+        $ git checkout master
+        $ git pull
+        $ git checkout cool-feature
+        $ git rebase master
+        (Resolve conflicts if any.)
+        $ git push origin cool-feature -f
+        (Wait for Travis/Snap CI results, making sure your code isn't broken after rebase.)
+        $ git checkout master
+        $ git merge --ff-only cool-feature
+        $ git push origin master

+GitHub will detect automatically these operations and mark your pull request as merged.